 The stove sits on a frame made from a wooden piece.
 Here an old chair is used as a base for support.
-The cob mixture made from clay, sand and water is poured on top of the frame as it is raised up.
+The cob mixture made from clay, sand, and water is poured on top of the frame as it is raised up.

 We lubricate the pipes with oil before covering them with mud so that they can be easily removed once the mould has been set and dry.
-A half cut lubricated PVC pipe is placed at the base of the support frame in front of another PVC which forms the body of the stove where the copper coil is wrapped.
+A half-cut lubricated PVC pipe is placed at the base of the support frame in front of another PVC which forms the body of the stove where the copper coil is wrapped.

 We start covering the PVC pipes with clay and sand mixture around the junction where the pipes meet.
 Once the mud has been filled and raised up, another PVC pipe at an angle is placed for the fuel intake.

-The copper coil is inserted into a well greased up PVC pipe.
+The copper coil is inserted into a well greased-up PVC pipe.
 This section acts as the burn chamber where the coil gets heated up with the water inside.
 The coil is extended at the ends for the intake and the outlet.The bottom side of the coil is the intake of the cold water and the top for the hot water outlet.

 Once the clay and sand mixture is completely dried and set, we slowly take the PVC pipes out.
-Dig out the back end of both the holes so that all of them are connected to form a elbow shaped hole.
+Dig out the back end of both the holes so that all of them are connected to form a elbow-shaped hole.

-The intake and the outlet copper tube is then connected to a water storage barrel.
+The intake and the outlet copper tube are then connected to a water storage barrel.
 The intake pipe is connected near the bottom of the barrel where the cold water settles and the upper end of the copper coil is connected at the top where the hot water is collected.

-So the cold water that flows into the rocket stove, gets heated through the copper coil, and then due to the thermosiphon effect and natural convection,the heated water is pumped through the other end of the coil on to the top of the barrel and this way the water is recirculated without the help of any external source.
-The cold water natural sinks down due to its higher density.The hot water becomes less dense once its heated, therefore it expands and rises up the coil to the water storage tank.
+So the cold water that flows into the rocket stove gets heated through the copper coil, and then due to the thermosiphon effect and natural convection,the heated water is pumped through the other end of the coil onto the top of the barrel this way the water is recirculated without the help of an external source.
+The cold water naturally sinks down due to its higher density.The hot water becomes less dense once it is heated, therefore it expands and rises up the coil to the water storage tank.
 Make sure that there is a height difference between the rocket stove and the water storage tank.
-The rocket stove always should be installed below the storage tank so that cold water naturally descends down into the stove and there is no backwards flow.
+The rocket stove always should be installed below the storage tank so that cold water naturally descends down into the stove and there is no backward flow.